PolnareffPark/QuPCA/QPCA/docs1/index.rst

 * :mod:`~QPCA.postprocessingUtilities` module: in this module, you find the :meth:`~QPCA.postprocessingUtilities.general_postprocessing` method which is used by Qpca algorithm to recontruct the eigenvectors/eigenvalues using the information provided by quantum state tomography.

+* :mod:`~QPCA.benchmark` module: in this module, you find the methods to benchmark the execution of Qpca algorithm.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: